-The State of Israel uses universal conscription of both sexes note For Jews who are not Haredim aka Ultra-Orthodox, many of whom are excused from service in order to study at religious schools (there are some Ultra-Orthodox who do serve, and at least one military base designed specifically for their needs).
+The State of Israel uses universal conscription of both sexes for all Jewish Citizens.
+This has resulted in the IDF gaining a reputation for hot female soldiers, although many girls, particularly religious ones, fulfill this obligation by doing National Service, instead of serving in the Army.
+Many Haredi (Ultra-Orthodox) Jews are excused from service in order to study at religious schools (there are some Ultra-Orthodox who do serve, and at least one military base designed specifically for their needs).
 This exemption is very controversial amongst secular Israelis, who feel the Haredim get a free pass, and there have been efforts to lift it (in addition to being considered unfair, it is also hoped that serving in the army would allow Haredi youth to learn practical skills and become more engaged in Israeli society as a whole.
 It is suspected that part of the resistance amongst the Haredi community is for exactly this reason).
 Israeli Druze also have to serve, as do male Circassians (a mostly Muslim Caucasian minority that moved to Israel after their homeland was invaded by Russia in the 19th century).
-Non-Druze Arabs are excused, although some do volunteer (largely Bedouins and Palestinian Christians) This has resulted in the IDF gaining a reputation for hot female soldiers.
+Non-Druze Arabs are excused, although some do volunteer (largely Bedouins and Palestinian Christians).

 Israel's principal military supplier until the early 1960s was France.
 The United States became Israel's major supplier after the Six Day War and remains so until the present day.
 However, over the decades Israel has developed its own defense industry, developing, among others, a number of local aircraft, an indigenously developed series of main battle tanks and APCs, several types of missile boats, various firearms, rocket and missile systems, combat related robots, electronic warfare systems and a wide range of UAVs.
 Despite this, what most people would probably say when asked what weapon was made in Israel, would probably be "the Uzi".